spalx/email-delivery-pkg/README.md

 # email-delivery-pkg

-Package which enables to connect to the email-delivery service easily, releasing the need of connecting to the respective Kafka topics.
+Package which enables to connect to the email-delivery service easily, releasing the need of connecting to the respective kafka topics.

 ## Dependencies